camunda/camunda-docs/optimize_versioned_docs/version-3.13.0/apis-tools/optimize-api/tutorial.md

 To delete a dashboard, take the following steps:

-1. Outline your function, similar to the steps above:
+1. Outline your function, similar to the steps above.
+Note that the URL endpoint will look different, as you are accessing a different endpoint in this request than in the prior request:

 ```
 async function deleteDashboard([dashboardId]) {